tshepang/blog-movies/content/movies/Captain America: Civil War.rst

 Like so many big action movies, the movies suffers from over-complexity of the plot and action sequences, making it harder to follow and appreciate.
-It doesn't help that it it had a ridiculous number of characters, including 2 surprise additions.
+It doesn't help that it had a ridiculous number of characters, including 2 surprise additions.
 Having colorful characters can be exciting, but they simply were not needed for the story.